When to Travel to Taiwan: Weather Breakdown by Month & Season

 June

-- Where to go in June: As the south is rainier and hotter, the north is a better choice in June.
+As the south is rainier and hotter, I think the north is a better choice in June.
 Staying in the cities ensures you’re never far from shelter should a storm shatter your Taiwan travel plan.
-You’ll enjoy the abundance of air-conditioned shops and restaurants in Taipei.
+I guarantee that you’ll enjoy the abundance of air-conditioned shops and restaurants in Taipei or Taichung in this hot, rainy month.

 July